 - (1) Written comment periods. - (a) Length.
-A written comment period must last at least 14 days from the date of advertisement.
-A longer comment period should be considered for more significant projects. - (b) Consolidated end date.
+[A][Any][ written comment period must last at least 14 days from the date of advertisement.
+[An initial written comment period for the complete draft of a proposal [[must/should]] last at least 30 days.][A longer comment period should be considered for more significant projects.] - (b) Consolidated end date.
 A written comment period offered concurrent with advertisement of a public hearing should conclude at the end of the public hearing.